Latest update: July 2021

 Hunting methods for fin whales differ between Greenland and Iceland, but harpoon guns with explosive penthrite grenades are used in both countries.

 Harpoon guns as hunting method

-Fin whale hunting is conducted from medium-sized boats that are exclusively used for whale hunting, but are not equipped for flensing the whale nor processing and storing meat and blubber.
-The hunting grounds are within Iceland’s 200 miles exclusive economic zone (EEZ), and the whales are towed to the Icelandic land station for flensing and processing.
+Fin whale hunting is conducted from medium-sized boats that are exclusively used for whale hunting but are not equipped for flensing the whale nor processing and storing meat and blubber.
+The hunting grounds are within Iceland’s 200 miles exclusive economic zone (EEZ) and the whales are towed to the Icelandic land station for flensing and processing.

 The boats are equipped with strong winches for hauling the whales, which can load up to 30 tonnes.
 The hunting weapon used is a 90 mm harpoon gun with 4-claws.
-Prior to 2009, cast iron grenades filled with black powder (500g) together with (from 1986 on) a modified penthrite grenade with 100g of penthrite fuse were used to kill the whales.
+Prior to 2009, cast iron grenades filled with black powder (500 g) together with (from 1986 on) a modified penthrite grenade with 100g of penthrite fuse were used to kill the whales.

 Fin whales are hunted with 50 mm Kongsberg harpoon guns using harpoons equipped with the Norwegian penthrite grenade (Grenade-99) charged with 30 g of pressed penthrite.
-The trigger rope for the fin whale grenade is 110 cm (longer than that for minke whales which is 45 cm) and it detonates the grenade 130-140 cm after penetration into the whale body (65 cm for the minke whale).
+The trigger rope for the fin whale grenade is 110 cm (longer than that used for minke whales which is 45 cm) and it detonates the grenade 130-140 cm after penetration into the whale body (65 cm for the minke whale).
 The secondary (back up) weapon is the same as the primary weapon.
-The gunners shoot in the heart and lung regions by aiming at the area in front of the pectoral fins.
-During the years 2001 to 2008 it was reported that 20 % of the whales died instantaneously or within 1 minute, and that 40 – 50 % died within 5 minutes.
+The gunners shoot into the heart and lung regions by aiming at the area in front of the pectoral fins.
+During the years 2001 – 2008 it was reported that 20 % of the whales died instantaneously or within 1 minute and that 40 – 50 % died within 5 minutes.

 PAST AND CURRENT HARVEST